-A note from Jonathan: Every day I get emails from people asking if they should quit their job right now to do what they “really want to do,” or if they should wait and follow a plan.
+Every day we get emails from people asking if they should quit their job right now to do what they “really want to do,” or if they should wait and follow a plan.

-In nearly every case, my answer is “Yes, you should absolutely have a plan.
+In nearly every case, our answer is “Yes, you should absolutely have a plan.
 Why would you want to come crawling back to your employer because you didn’t think things through?”

 Take it away, Ben!